CesarCMa/recurrent_homer/README.md

 After this steps you should be able to open the app in your browser on the localhost provided by streamlit.

+> 💡Tip: if you are using conda environments you can use the `project_setup.sh` script within `/scripts` directory to easily setup the environment.

 ## Training of the models